Continuation Method for Nonsmooth Model Predictive Control Using Proximal Technique: NUMERICAL EXAMPLE: SPARSE MPC

-In both our proposed and conventional method, we update $z$ using the solution of the linear equation system \eqref{iter:continuation} with $\zeta_\mathrm{c}=0.4$, and additionally update it using the Newton Method with step size $0.8$.
-We also let the comlementarity function be the Fischer--Burmeister function $\varphi_\mathrm{FB}(a,b) \coloneqq a+b-\sqrt{a^2+b^2}$.
+In both our proposed method and the conventional method, we update $z$ using the solution of the linear equation system \eqref{iter:continuation} with $\zeta_\mathrm{c}=0.4$, and additionally update it using the Newton method with step size $0.8$.
+We also let the complementarity function be the Fischer--Burmeister function $\psi_\mathrm{FB}(a,b) \coloneqq a+b-\sqrt{a^2+b^2}$.
 Initialization of $z$ is conducted using the Newton method.

 The control inputs calculated by our proposed method and the conventional method are depicted in Fig.~\ref{fig:inputs}, whereas those by the conventional method are depicted in Fig.~\ref{fig:inputs_conv}.
 Our proposed method attained sparse control, whereas the inputs by the conventional method did not produce zero inputs but produced approximately zero inputs.
 Furthermore, our proposed method switched off $u_1$ at around $t=4.5$ and $u_2$ at around $t=3$, whereas the inputs calculated by the conventional method fluctuates at that time.